vibhuverma2004/ReinforcementLearning-Finance/README.md

 # StockPrediction

-# 1. Yahoo Finance using Reinforcement Learning
+# 1. Finance using Reinforcement Learning
 Stock Prediction by Reinforcement Learning.

 It's implementation of Q-learning applied to (short-term) stock trading.